hashicorp/terraform-provider-aws/website/docs/r/vpc_peering_connection_accepter.html.markdown

 ## Attributes Reference

-All of the argument attributes except `auto_accept` are also exported as result attributes.
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the VPC Peering Connection.
 * `accept_status` - The status of the VPC Peering Connection request.